Chapter 37

 "[26] As the body without the spirit is dead, so faith without deeds is dead."

-To receive a more fuller and convicting appreciation for the absolute necessity for us to truly repent from our sinful ways and whole heartily follow our Lord and Savior Jesus Christ, we will now explore the warnings Jesus gave to some of the cities that did not take His message seriously.
-Specifically, we will now examine the warnings Jesus gave to the cities of: (1) Chorazin/Bethsaida and (2) Capernaum.
+To help us appreciate the absolute necessity for us to truly repent from our sinful ways and whole heartily follow our Lord and Savior Jesus Christ, we will now explore the warnings Jesus gave to some of the cities that did not take His message seriously.
+Specifically, we will examine the warnings Jesus gave to the cities of: (1) Chorazin/Bethsaida and (2) Capernaum.

 With this introduction in mind let us now begin this portion of our study by examining the warning Jesus gave to the cities of: